dell/csm-docs/content/docs/replication/deployment/powerscale.md

 ### Installing Driver With Replication Module

-To install the driver with replication enabled you need to ensure you have set helm parameter `controller.replication.enabled` in your copy of example `values.yaml` file (usually called `my-isilon-settings.yaml`, `myvalues.yaml` etc.).
+To install the driver with replication enabled, you need to ensure you have set helm parameter `controller.replication.enabled` in your copy of example `values.yaml` file (usually called `my-isilon-settings.yaml`, `myvalues.yaml` etc.).